Upwork is getting tougher and meaner for new freelancers for some reason.

-A common issue with these giant freelance marketplaces is that they dominate the search engines.
+A common issue with these giant freelance marketplaces is that they dominate search engines.

-Whenever you enter something related to freelancing, either Upwork or Freelancer.com comes up on top of the search results.
+Whenever you enter something related to freelancing, either Upwork or Freelancer.com comes up at top of the search results.

 This leads new freelancers to believe that these two sites are the only places where they can find work.

 This is not true.
 There are dozens of great websites you can use to find freelance work.